watsonmw/fe2-intro/docs/overview.md

 - Huge variety of star / planet / ship / city / starport models

 How was it all done?
 Due to variety of the graphics and jam packed features I was more than a bit bamboozled!
 Read on to find out more about the graphics side of things.
-I won't go into the other aspects of the game, you can check out the [additional info](#further-reading) sections at the bottom if you are curious.
+I won't go into the other aspects of the game (much), but you can check out the [additional info](#further-reading) sections at the bottom if you are curious.

 ## Target Platforms